boomcamp/PHP7-Mini-app-Namespace/README.md

 # Requirements

 1.)
-Usage of PDO connection class [singleton pattern](https://phpenthusiast.com/blog/the-singleton-design-pattern-in-php) to connect one instance for every Students, Instructor and Course objects.
+Usage of PDO connection class [singleton pattern](https://phpenthusiast.com/blog/the-singleton-design-pattern-in-php) to connect `one connection instance` for Students, Instructor and Course objects.

 2.)
 Usage of dependency injection.